"Outcomes in each school enable our children to reach their full potential as a child of God."

 ‘Only a well-rounded, knowledge-specific curriculum can impart needed knowledge to all children to overcome inequality of opportunity’ E.D.Hirsch.
 Core Knowledge Chairman (2016)

-Our intention is that the curriculum is ambitious and aims to give all children, particularly the most disadvantaged, the knowledge, cultural capital and experiences they need to fulfil their potential and succeed in life.
+Our intention is that the curriculum is ambitious and aims to give all children, particularly the most disadvantaged, the knowledge, cultural capital and experiences they need to fulfil their potential and succeed in life: to be resilient learners and active citizens.
 This is to avoid the temptation to narrow the curriculum and focus disproportionately on the basics and narrow subjects driven by external accountability.

 Opportunities for reading and research, learning walks and joint work scrutiny help to build collaboration, communicate expectations and raise standards.
-Reference to cognitive development theory and pedagogical processes are encouraging evidence based practice and plans for mapping genuine and relevant enrichment activities are in hand.
+Reference to cognitive development theory and pedagogical processes are encouraging evidence based practice and we spend time mapping genuine and relevant enrichment activities.
+Although the knowledge goals are the same across all schools, we personalise our curriculum so that the tasks get the best out of the particular cohort.
+We are very proud of our curriculum for all as it is ambitious for all.